yogsma/LogAnalyzer/README.md

 - API to get the top content of log file - http://localhost:8080/v1/loganalyzer/logs/top?fileName=$fileName&top=$top
 - API to search text/keyword from log files - http://localhost:8080/v1/loganalyzer/logs/search?keyword=$keyword

+NOTE - This should not be used in Production with http protocol.
+This is only for developmental purposes.

 ### **Table of Content**
 - [Getting Started](#Getting-Started)
 - [Testing](#Testing)